 - Achieving higher growth rate

 - Gaining leadership in the market in terms of products and technology

 - Improving community life, supporting education and research etc.

 - Investment decisions: Decision about efficient allocation of funds to specific assets.
 These decisions relate to the selection of assets in which funds will be invested by a firm.
 Funds procured from different sources have to be invested in various kind of assets.
 The investment of funds in a project has to be made after careful assessment of the various projects through capital budgeting.
 A part of long-term funds also to be kept for financing the working capital requirements.
 Asset management policies are to be laid down regarding various items of current assets.
 Proper Inventory policy should be determined by the production manager along with finance manager keeping in view the requirement of production and the future price estimates of raw materials and availability of funds.

-- Financing and capital structure decisions: Raising funds on favorable terms, i.e., determining the composition of the liabilities.
-These decisions relate to acquiring the optimum finance to meet financial objectives and seeing that fixed and working capital is effectively managed.
-The finance manager needs to possess a good knowledge of the sources of the available funds and their costs and needs to ensure that the Company has a sound capital structure i.e., proper balance between equity capital and debt.
+- Financing and capital structure decisions: Raising funds on favourable terms, i.e., determining the composition of the liabilities.
+These decisions relate to acquiring optimum finance to meet financial objectives and seeing that fixed and working capital is effectively managed.
+The finance manager needs to possess a good knowledge of the sources of the available funds and their costs and needs to ensure that the Company has a sound capital structure i.e., the proper balance between equity capital and debt.
 Financing decisions also call for good knowledge of evaluation of Risk.
-For Example: Excessive debt carried high risk for an organization’s equity because of the priority rights of the lenders.
+For Example, Excessive debt carried a high risk for an organization’s equity because of the priority rights of the lenders.
 A major area of risk related decisions is in overseas trading, where an organization is vulnerable to currency fluctuations and the finance manager must be well aware of the various protective procedures such as hedging.